MIAOAI-Subnet/MIAOAI_SUBNET/docs/running_miner.md

-# Miaoai Miner Setup Guide
+# MIAOAI Miner Setup Guide
 This guide will walk you through the process of deploying and running a Miaoai miner node, enabling you to connect your local computing power to the Bittensor network and support validators in decentralized AI task processing.

 * [Overview](#overview)